jeffreykegler/personal/timeline.md

 "Three models for the description of language"
 -->
-Chomsky demolishes the idea that natural language grammar can be modeled using Markov chains.
+Chomsky demolishes the idea that natural language grammar can be modeled using only Markov chains.

 Instead,
-the paper advocates a natural language approach that involves
+the paper advocates a natural language approach that uses three layers:

-* a bottom layer, using Markov's finite state processes;
+* a bottom layer, using Markov chains;
-* a middle, syntactic layer, using context-free grammars and context-sensitive grammars; and
+* a middle layer, using context-free grammars and context-sensitive grammars; and
-* a top layer, which involves mappings or "transformations" of the output of the syntactic layer.
+* a top layer, which maps or "transforms" the output of the middle layer.

+Chomsky's approach will inspire the structure of modern parsers.
+Chomsky's bottom layer becomes the modern compiler's lexical phase.
+His middle layer becomes the syntactic phase of modern compilers.
+And his top layer inspires the
-These layers resemble, and will inspire, the lexical, syntactic and AST transformation phases of modern parsers.
+AST transformation phase of modern parsers.

 For finite state processes, Chomsky acknowledges Markov.
 The other layers seem to be Chomsky's own formulations -- Chomsky does not cite Post's work.